Abhiroop/Abhiroop.github.io/_posts/2017-2-11-Finger-Trees.md

 And of course the leaves will contain the actual value.
 So whenever we are asked to access the nth element we do this:
 ```
 if n < size(left child node)
-    go left and look for n
+    go left and look for nth node
 else
-    go right and look for n - size(left child node)
+    go right and look for [n - size(left child node)]th node
 Break recursion at the leaf node.
 ```
 Take some time and evaluate this approach.

-Before starting with the actual code lets think about the priority queue to.
+Before starting with the actual code lets think about the priority queue too.
 We will model the priority queue like a [tournament tree](https://en.wikipedia.org/wiki/Selection_algorithm#Tournament_Algorithm).
 Here lets represent the priority using integral numbers.
 The lower the number, the higher the priority.
-So if we model the same using our Finger Tree the type parameter `v` will now represent the minimum of its 2 subtrees.
+So if we model the same using our `Finger Tree` the type parameter `v` will now represent the minimum of its 2 children.
 Hence:
 ```
         3
       /   \